|

 The GOSL and the LTTE are committed to respecting and upholding

-Ceasefire Agreement, and reconfirmed their commitment to fully cooperate
+reconfirmed their commitment to fully cooperate with and respect

 the rulings of the Sri Lanka Monitoring Mission (SLMM).

-ensure that there will be no intimidation, acts of violence, abductions or
+that there will be no intimidation, acts of violence, abductions or killings.

-will be no acts of violence against the security forces and police.
-The GOSL
+be no acts of violence against the security forces and police.
+The GOSL is

-is committed to taking all necessary measures in accordance with the
+committed to taking all necessary measures in accordance with the Ceasefire

-Ceasefire Agreement to ensure that no armed group or person other than
+Agreement to ensure that no armed group or person other than Government security

 The SLMM will report on implementation on the above agreements at the next